Commodity Price Formation: Physical Constraints, Financial Flows, and Structural Drivers

 The structural tension: physical supply vs financial demand

 In the physical market, adjustments are slow.
 Developing a new copper deposit takes 10 to 15 years from discovery to first production (S&P Global Market Intelligence).
-Building an LNG terminal requires 4 to 7 years and $10–15 billion in investment (IEA).
-Oil investment cycles (exploration → development → production) span 5 to 10 years (Rystad Energy).
-Physical supply is inherently inelastic in the short term — it cannot quickly respond to price spikes, and production continues even when prices fall because fixed costs dominate cost structures.
+Building an LNG terminal requires 4 to 7 years and $10โ15 billion in investment (IEA).
+Oil investment cycles (exploration โ development โ production) span 5 to 10 years (Rystad Energy).
+Physical supply is inherently inelastic in the short term โ it cannot quickly respond to price spikes, and production continues even when prices fall because fixed costs dominate cost structures.
+These long-horizon physical constraints are formalized in our sub-pillar on physical growth constraints.

 Marginal cost: the invisible price floor

-The marginal cost of production — the cost of the last unit required to meet demand — acts as the medium-term gravitational anchor for commodity prices.
+The marginal cost of production โ the cost of the last unit required to meet demand โ acts as the medium-term gravitational anchor for commodity prices.
 When market prices fall below marginal cost, marginal production becomes unprofitable and is eventually withdrawn, reducing supply and creating rebound conditions.
 When prices rise far above marginal cost, producers invest to expand capacity, increasing future supply and creating downward pressure.
+This price-as-regime-signal mechanism is detailed in our sub-pillar on commodities as macroeconomic regime signals.

-But marginal cost is not static — it evolves with technology, regulation, energy costs, and the US dollar exchange rate.
-US shale breakevens fell from $80 per barrel in 2014 to $45–50 in 2020 due to productivity gains (EIA), then climbed back toward $60–70 under oilfield service inflation and sweet-spot depletion (Dallas Fed).
+But marginal cost is not static โ it evolves with technology, regulation, energy costs, and the US dollar exchange rate.
+US shale breakevens fell from $80 per barrel in 2014 to $45โ50 in 2020 due to productivity gains (EIA), before climbing back under FX-driven cost pressure examined in the analysis of imported inflation and FX shocks, then climbed back toward $60โ70 under oilfield service inflation and sweet-spot depletion (Dallas Fed).
 Marginal cost is a moving floor, not a fixed point.
 A detailed analysis is developed in Marginal production cost and equilibrium price.

 Inventories: the buffer between supply and demand